The IC-VCM’s Core Carbon Principles

 What’s next?

 The ICVCM will soon start assessing programs and categories.
-Programs can apply for assessment through the designated Assessment Platform starting today.
-Programs eligible for CORSIA will be fast tracked through the process, whereas assessment of non-CORSIA programs is expected to take longer.
+Programs can apply for assessment through the designated Assessment Platform.
+Programs eligible for CORSIA will be fast-tracked through the process, whereas assessment of non-CORSIA programs is expected to take longer.

 As for the Category-level assessment, the ICVCM will publish Terms of Reference for the formation of the Categories Working Group (CWG), which will review and group different categories of carbon credits.
 Some Categories are expected to be fast-tracked through the assessment process, where there is clear evidence for or against their inclusion or where the categories are relatively homogenous.
 Other categories, such as REDD+, are expected to be more complex, requiring a deeper level of consideration by multi-stakeholder working groups.